DevExpress/testcafe/docs/articles/documentation/recipes/running-tests-using-travis-ci-and-sauce-labs.md

 ## Step 2 - Enable Travis for your project

 1. [Sign in to Travis CI](https://travis-ci.org/auth) with your GitHub account.
 Travis CI will synchronize your repositories from GitHub.
 You can see them on your [profile page](https://travis-ci.org/profile).
-2. Еnable Travis CI for a repository you want to build by flicking the switch on.
+2. Enable Travis CI for a repository you want to build by flicking the switch on.

      ![Enable Travis for a repository](../../images/travis-step-2-2.png)